 IDEA and Vision Impairmentsby Carmen Willings

-June 4, 2019 teachingvisuallyimpaired.com The Individuals with Disabilities Education Act (IDEA) is a law that makes available a free appropriate public education to eligible children identified to have disabilities throughout the United States and ensures special education and related services to those children.
+Updated June 12, 2025 teachingvisuallyimpaired.com The Individuals with Disabilities Education Act (IDEA) is a federal law that guarantees a free, appropriate public education (FAPE) to eligible children with disabilities, including those with visual impairments.
+IDEA ensures the provision of special education and related services across the United States and defines how states and public agencies serve these students.

 History of Visual Impairments